Qicaoji7/Survivor/README.md

 # 🎮 **For the Survivor**

-**"For the Survivor"** is a rogue-like survival game developed with Unity and C#.
+**"Survivor"** is a rogue-like survival game developed with Unity and C#.
 The game is designed to deliver a challenging yet engaging experience where players must survive endless waves of enemies.
 With intuitive controls, dynamic weapon upgrades, and a retro pixel-art style, it offers a fresh and exciting take on the popular survival genre.
 Perfect for those seeking a thrilling survival challenge, **"For the Survivor"** is easy to learn, but hard to master.

 ## Table of Contents